 On August 26, 1850, French physiologist and Nobel Laureate Charles Robert Richet was born.
 Initially, he investigated a variety of subjects such as neurochemistry, digestion, thermoregulation in homeothermic animals, and breathing.
 He coined the term “anaphylaxis” meaning “against protection” to describe the subject of his research, when he found a second vaccinating dose of sea anemone toxin caused a dog’s death.
-Charles Richet won the Nobel Prize “in recognition of his work on anaphylaxis” in 1913.
+Charles Richet won the Nobel Prize in recognition of his work on anaphylaxis in 1913.

+In addition to his medical activities, he took great interest in spiritualism and wrote several novels.
 On the other hand, Richet also held a deep interest in extrasensory perception and hypnosis.
 In 1891, Richet founded the Annales des sciences psychiques.
 He kept in touch with renowned occultists and spiritualists of his time such as Albert von Schrenck-Notzing, Frederic William Henry Myers and Gabriel Delanne.
 As a scientist, Richet was positive about a physical explanation for paranormal phenomena.
 He wrote:

 “It has been shown that as regards subjective metapsychics the simplest and most rational explanation is to suppose the existence of a faculty of supernormal cognition … setting in motion the human intelligence by certain vibrations that do not move the normal senses.”